 Historic farmland returns have outpaced the S&P 500 while taking on less volatility.
 Farmland also acts as a hedge against inflation and is a limited resource as the U.S. population increases and the amount of farmland decreases.
 This can potentially be a great way to diversify your investment portfolio.

 The marketplace also makes it much easier to make decisions regarding the properties you want to invest in.
 You can view all the details and fees associated with each parcel before you make your investment.

 Its ratings range from A to D with A as the best and D being the worst.
 This rating involves a points system where points signify a negative with the property.
-In other words, the more points a property has the worse rating it is going to receive.
+In other words, the more points a property has, the worse the farm will be rated.